 Aysha and her husband, Ahmed, are raising six children in an informal tented settlement in Lebanon.
 Thirteen people share the two-room tent.
 She says the children are stressed, so they fight.
 They don’t leave the tent much.
 Outside is a crowded, unsafe environment, with no place to play.

 Before they left Syria in 2013, airplanes bombed their neighborhood in Raqqa.
 The children were terrified.
 The family fled first to Damascus, the Syrian capital, and finally to Lebanon.
 They spent three days traveling by car and bus.

 Ahmed is a construction worker, which is one of the few trades that refugees are allowed to work in.
 Yet day-to-day living is a discouraging struggle.

 After years as a refugee, Aysha says she doesn’t expect a good future for her children.
 “We’re not capable of dreaming of the future,” she says.
 “My children were born and raised in a tent.
 There is no tomorrow for them.”

-Sadly, Ali shares the sentiments of many affected by the Syrian civil war, which started in March 2011.
-More than 6.3 million people are now internally displaced within Syria, and more than 5.1 million have fled to neighboring countries as refugees.
+More than 6.2 million people are now internally displaced within Syria, and more than 5.7 million have fled to neighboring countries as refugees.

-Syrians desperately hope for peace, and children shouldn’t have to grow up in a war zone.
-Join us in praying for the people of Syria who are enduring their seventh year of civil war and displacement.
+Syrians desperately hope for peace.
+Their children shouldn’t have to grow up in a war zone or as refugees.
+Join us in praying for the people of Syria who are in their ninth year of civil war and displacement.